Create your event Book a demo Sign in

 • Automated notifications for reviewers who fall behind.

-A few things organizers raise with me: in 2025 Ex Ordo added calls for panels and sessions, a welcome expansion, but the submission forms can feel rigid and you cannot try the platform on your own because access runs through sales.
+Last year, in 2025, Ex Ordo added calls for panels/sessions, a welcomed expansion, but the submission forms can still feel rigid.
+Also, you cannot try the platform on your own because access runs through sales.

 I also see teams move from Ex Ordo to Fourwaves for a shorter learning curve, and since Ex Ordo is based in Europe, organizers in North American time zones occasionally find support hours limiting.